Investor News

 • Higher CO2 emissions - an increase of around 6%

-When evaluating Japan's energy mix and its reliance on imports it helps to understand that Japan is constrained by a lack of domestic energy resources, relying on imports of fossil fuels to meet most of its energy needs.
+When evaluating Japan's energy mix and its reliance on imports, it helps to understand that a lack of domestic energy resources constrains Japan and relies on imports of fossil fuels to meet most of its energy needs.

 The following chart shows the jump in net energy imports since the nuclear shutdown.

-A low energy self-sufficiency ratio results in increased dependence on other countries for resources.
+A low energy self-sufficiency ratio increases dependence on other countries for resources.
 Because of this, Japan's energy security is at risk of intentional and unintentional disruption from international events.
-To mitigate this risk, Japan sources energy products - oil, coal, gas - from several nations.
-Australia is the biggest supplier of coal and natural gas to Japan.
-Australia is also arguably the most stable, reliable supplier of these commodities, helping mitigate risk.
+To mitigate this risk, Japan sources energy products—oil, coal, and gas—from several nations.
+Australia is the biggest supplier of coal and natural gas to Japan and arguably the most stable, reliable supplier of these commodities, helping mitigate risk.

 Japan's ability to deploy wind and solar is likewise constrained by its natural resources.
-There are fundamental physical limits to how much energy we can extract from renewable resources for a given area of land.
+There are fundamental physical limits to how much energy we can extract from renewable resources for a given land area.

 A recent paper reviewed the areal density of various power generation methods.